-module Transform:A Transform is a group node for which all children are transformed by a 4x4 matrix.sig
+module Transform:A Transform is a group node for which all children are transformed by a 4x4 matrix.sig..end

 It is often used for positioning objects within a scene, producing trackball functionality or for animation.